BranoSundancer/AdiFix/README.md

   * socat - for the UDP handling (nc/netcat had some issues)
   * bash

 * **dxcc** perl script + recent cty.dat.
-Useful for real country especially for special callsigns.
+Useful for real country mainly for special callsigns.

 * **QRZ.com registration** - paid **subcription is not needed** for basic XMLRPC queries, however number of queries is limited per day.
 One QSO takes 1-3 QRZ queries.
-Useful for callsign name.
+Useful for callsign name and basic country resolving.

 * Official **AARL DXCC list** in JSON format.
-Useful for DXCC to country translation (CTY.dat and QRZ.com **do not** report proper AARL country names for DXCC 291 or 54).
+Useful for DXCC to country translation (CTY.DAT and QRZ.com **do not** report proper AARL country names for example for DXCC 291 or 54).

 ## Install